caugustine2022/resume/README.md

 ##### *March 2019 - April 2021 / Bear, DE*

 * Worked with and used the AWS resources (EC2, ELB, RDS, EBS, EFS, S3 Bucket & Glacier, VPC, SNS, LightSail, CloudShell, CloudWatch, CloudFormation), and serverless technologies (Lambda, API Gateway).
-Built fully automated CI/CD pipelines using Jenkins, Ansible, Docker, Nagios, Kubernetes, Terraform, and GitHub to deploy applications.
+Built fully automated CI/CD pipelines to deploy applications using Jenkins, Ansible, Docker, Nagios, Kubernetes, Terraform, and GitHub.
 * Created custom Docker images with Docker File and pulled images from Docker hub and docker repositories.
 Created docker-compose.yaml file templates to deploy images in docker containers managed by Docker Swarm.
-* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database, and the CloudWatch alarm and S3 bucket were configured to monitor performances and store log messages respectively.
+* Deployed a multi-tier infrastructure on AWS using Terraform.
+The application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database.
+The CloudWatch alarm and S3 bucket were configured to monitor performances and store log messages.
-* Performed S3 buckets creation, and policies on the Identity and Access Management (IAM) role-based policies and customizing the JSON template; created VPCs and brought instances under them based on the requirement; then, created Public and private subnets in the VPC and attaching them to the EC2 instances based on the requirement; and launching AWS EC2 Cloud Instances using Amazon Images (Linux/ Ubuntu) and configuring launched instances with respect to specific applications.
+* Performed S3 buckets creation and policies on the Identity and Access Management (IAM) role-based policies and customizing the JSON template; created VPCs and brought instances under them based on the requirement; then created Public and private subnets in the VPC and attached them to the EC2 instances based on the requirement, and launching AWS EC2 Cloud Instances using Amazon Images (Linux/ Ubuntu) and configuring launched instances concerning specific applications.
 * Actively managed, improved, and monitored cloud infrastructure on AWS; EC2, S3, RDS, backups, patches, and auto-scaling.
 Configured AWS VPC with public and private subnets, configured routing tables, internet gateway, ACLs, and Security groups.
-* Created and implemented Chef cookbooks for deployment and used Chef recipes to create deployments directly into Amazon EC2 instances.
+Created and implemented Chef cookbooks for deployment and used Chef recipes to create deployments directly into Amazon EC2 instances.
 * Managed Kubernetes, running nodes, container snapshots, and images, and used Kubernetes to provide a platform for automating deployment, scaling, and operations of application containers across clusters of hosts.
 * Created Ansible YAML, Playbooks, and Roles for application deployments; and developed, debugged, and tested Python, BashShell, Groovy, YAML, and PowerShell scripts to automate deployments across multiple environments.
-Assisted in managing the business continuity in cloud-based environments, including server, file backup, and recovery, preparing and testing disaster recovery procedures; and helped Junior developers on the team with technical issue resolution.
+Assisted in managing the business continuity in cloud-based environments, including server, file backup, and recovery, preparing and testing disaster recovery procedures, and helped Junior developers on the team with technical issue resolution

 ### Data Service Group Inc.